giantswarm/docs/src/content/ui-api/management-api/crd/clusters.cluster.x-k8s.io.md

 </div>

 <div class="property-description">
-<p>Class is the name of the MachineDeploymentClass used to create the set of worker nodes.
-This should match one of the deployment classes defined in the ClusterClass object mentioned in the <code>Cluster.Spec.Class</code> field.</p>
+<p>Name is the unique identifier for this MachineDeploymentTopology.
+The value is used with other unique identifiers to create a MachineDeployment&rsquo;s Name (e.g. cluster&rsquo;s name, etc).
+In case the name is greater than the allowed maximum length, the values are hashed together.</p>

 </div>